(Originally published in Nove,ber 2017, this story has been updated to reflect enrollment classification changes announced by the IHSA in June.)

 14. Lemont (24-13) – Two of the brightest young stars on the Illinois high school volleyball scene toiled for the Indians this fall – 5-10 sophomore setter Amy Schwem and 6-0 freshman rightside hitter Amanda Rice.
 Schwem had 16 assists and a kill in Lemont’s 25-16, 25-20 season-ending loss to Marist in the regional final.
 Five-foot-7 senior Beth Cannon and 6-2 senior Courtney McAuliffe will be huge losses, but Lemont and Schwem have other options to go to in 2018 including Rice and 5-9 sophomore outside hitter Ella Pelen, who had 6 kills in a regional semifinal win over Bradley Bourbonnais.
 Lemont may still be a year away, but it will be fun watching Schwem and Rice mature.

-15. Eureka (30-8) – The Hornets, who won the Class 2A title in 2016, lost to eventual state runner-up Quincy Notre Dame 23-25, 25-20, 25-16 in the supersectional and could be the Raiders’ biggest obstacle to a return to Normal in 2018.
+15. Eureka (30-8) – The Hornets, who won the Class 2A title in 2016, lost to eventual state runner-up Quincy Notre Dame 23-25, 25-20, 25-16 in the supersectional.
+But with the Raiders moving up to 3A this fall, the Hornets’ biggest obstacle to Normal could be gone.
 Eureka loses 5-7 senior setter Maddie McCunn (562 assists) but not much else.
 Back will be 6-0 junior middle Haley Flowers (372 kills), 5-7 junior outside hitter Courtney Heffren (230 kills) and 5-11 junior outside hitter Lauren Ausmus (120 kills).
 Junior Amy Pineda (281 assist) will have to take on a bigger role running the offense, and 5-7 sophomore Joan Zimmerman and 5-7 junior Drew Rokey will have to step up as attackers.

 Other teams to keep an eye on: Cary-Grove, Downers Grove North, Glenbard South, Glenbard West, Hartsburg-Emden, Latin, Marian Catholic, Mt.
 Zion, Naperville North, New Trier, Pleasant Plains, Prairie Ridge, St. Charles North, Sandburg, York.